prisma/prisma1/docs/1.0/04-Reference/05-GraphQL-API/01-How-to-use-the-API.md

 # How to use the API

 The GraphQL API of your Graphcool database service API is consumed via HTTP.
-Depending on your environment, can either use plain HTTP to communicate with the API or use a [GraphQL client](!alias-chig6ahxeo) library to facilitate the process.
+Depending on your environment, can either use plain HTTP to communicate with the API or a [GraphQL client](!alias-chig6ahxeo) library to facilitate the process.

 In the following, we'll provide an overview of the different ways you can interface with the API.

-### GraphQL Playground
+## GraphQL Playground

 The [GraphQL Playground](https://github.com/graphcool/graphql-playground) can be used to explore and run GraphQL mutations, queries and subscriptions.

 To open up a Playground for your database service, simply run the `graphcool playground` command in the root directory of your service or paste your service's HTTP endpoint into the address bar of your browser.

-### Apollo Client
+## Apollo Client

-#### Usage
+### Usage

 To set up the client with your endpoint: